Deuteronomy 11

 Deuteronomy 11:1-7Eyewitness Obedience

-1Therefore love the Lord thy God, and keep his charge, and his statutes, and his judgments, and his commandments, alway.
-2And know ye this day: for I speak not with your children which have not known, and which have not seen the chastisement of the Lord your God, his greatness, his mighty hand, and his stretched out arm; 3And his miracles, and his acts, which he did in the midst of Egypt unto Pharaoh the king of Egypt, and unto all his land; What he did unto the army of Egypt, his horses, and his chariots; how he made the water of the Red sea to overflow them as they pursued after you, and how the Lord hath destroyed them unto this day;
+1Therefore thou shalt love the LORD thy God, and keep his charge, and his statutes, and his judgments, and his commandments, alway.
+2And know ye this day: for I speak not with your children which have not known, and which have not seen the chastisement of the LORD your God, his greatness, his mighty hand, and his stretched out arm, 3And his miracles, and his acts, which he did in the midst of Egypt unto Pharaoh the king of Egypt, and unto all his land;

 The ground beneath their feet had become a testimony.
-The land where Dathan and Abiram and their households stood had opened and swallowed them alive - a judgment so radical and permanent that the earth itself became a monument to God's justice 1.
+The land where Dathan and Abiram and their households stood had opened and swallowed them alive - a judgment so radical and permanent that the earth itself became a monument to God's justice .
 Every time Israel passed that place, they would remember: this is what happens when you rebel against the God who brought us out.

 Deuteronomy 11:8-12The Land That Drinks Rain

-8Therefore shall ye keep all the commandments which I command you this day, that ye may be strong, and go in and possess the land whither ye go to possess it; 9And that ye may prolong your days in the land, which the Lord sware unto your fathers to give unto them and to their seed, a land that floweth with milk and honey.
-10For the land, whither thou goest in to possess it, is not as the land of Egypt, from whence ye came out, where thou sowedst thy seed, and wateredst it with thy foot, as a garden of herbs: 11But the land, whither ye go to possess it, is a land of hills and valleys, and drinketh water of the rain of heaven: 12A land which the Lord thy God careth for: the eyes of the Lord thy God are always upon it, from the beginning of the year even unto the end of the year.
+8Therefore shall ye keep all the commandments which I command you this day, that ye may be strong, and go in and possess the land, whither ye go to possess it; 9And that ye may prolong your days in the land, which the LORD sware unto your fathers to give unto them and to their seed, a land that floweth with milk and honey.
+10For the land, whither thou goest in to possess it, is not as the land of Egypt, from whence ye came out, where thou sowedst thy seed, and wateredst it with thy foot, as a garden of herbs: 11But the land, whither ye go to possess it, is a land of hills and valleys, and drinketh water of the rain of heaven: 12A land which the LORD thy God careth for: the eyes of the LORD thy God are always upon it, from the beginning of the year even unto the end of the year.

 Egypt had mastered irrigation.
 The Nile's annual flooding could be channeled, stored, and distributed through human engineering.
 An Israelite farmer in Egypt could water his garden with his foot - using a treadle pump or lifting device to move water from canal to field.
 It was technology.
 Mastery.
 Predictability.
 And it worked.
 The prosperity of Egypt was built on the competence of human hands.